codaglobal/containerize-lab/secrets-cfgmaps/README.md

           name: scapp-config
     ```

+8. Now that config.json in the container is using a ConfigMap, it can be updated via kubernetes.

+    `kubectl edit configmap scapp-config`

+9. Since our app doesn't automatically pickup changes to the config.json file, we'll have to confirm the file updated by connecting to one of the Pods and reading the file
+    > Note: If an app watches for changes to the file it would be picked up automatically.
+You could also manually force the app to pick up the change by deleting the Pods.
+In doing so, the Deployment will start new Pods which will read the new config.json file.

+    ```bash
+    export SCAPP_POD=$(kubectl get pods -o jsonpath='{.items[0].metadata.name}')
+    kubectl exec -it $SCAPP_POD -- cat /home/node/scapp/cfg/config.json
+    ```

-8. Create a Kubernetes Secret using literal strings
+10. Create a Kubernetes Secret using literal strings

     `kubectl create secret generic scapp-secret --from-literal=username='user1' --from-literal=password='$uper$3cret'`

-9. Modify the Deployment to use the Secret as environment variables.
+11. Modify the Deployment to use the Secret as environment variables.

     ```yaml
     spec: